KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        <p>Properties:</p><ol><li>Campaign ID: This is the ID of<br />the campaign from which user are updating subscriptions.<br />Campaign Type: Currently only present for Email Campaigns.</li><li>Group: Group name from which the user unsubscribed/resubscribed.</li><li>Identity: The user identity/email address.</li><li>Variant</li><li>Type: Valid values are bounced, dropped, and spam.
+        <p>Properties:</p><ol><li>Campaign ID: This is the ID of the campaign from which user are updating subscriptions.
+Campaign Type: Currently only present for Email Campaigns.</li><li>Group: Group name from which the user unsubscribed/resubscribed.</li><li>Identity: The user identity/email address.</li><li>Variant</li><li>Type: Valid values are bounced, dropped, and spam.
 Email IDs that bounce, drop, or are marked as spam are opted out of future emails.</li><li>Subscription Type: Account level and Profile level.<ul><li>Profile Level: The specific profile is opted out for all email campaigns in the future until they opt in again.</li><li>Account Level: The specific profile and email address are opted out of all email campaigns.
 Even if other profiles have that email address, they will not be sent emails in the future because that email address has been unsubscribed at the account level.</li></ul></li><li> Resubscribed: The value is true if the user has resubscribed, or else the value will be false.</li><li>Reason: Currently, present for email campaigns only.
 It is the same reason that was given by the email provider for the type of error.
 For example: "smtp;550 5.1.1 The email account that you tried to reach does not exist.
-Please try double-checking the recipient's email address for typos or unnecessary spaces."</li>
+Please try double-checking the recipient's email address for typos or unnecessary spaces."</li></ol>
       </td>
     </tr>